One for the Murphys (Hardcover)

 About the Author

-Lynda Mullaly Hunt received the Tassy Walden Award for her first draft of One for the Murphys, which is her debut novel.
+Lynda Mullaly Hunt received the Tassy Walden Award for her first draft of One for the Murphys, which was her debut novel.
 She lives in Marlborough, Connecticut.

 * "Carley is a modern-day Gilly Hopkins, bright and strong, angry and deeply hurt. . . .
 By the end of this poignant debut, readers will be applauding Carley's strength. . . .
 A worthy addition to the foster-family shelf." — Kirkus Reviews, starred review